Gods and Goddesses

 Relationships and Worship

 Rhea was closely linked to the Phrygian goddess Cybele, with whom she was often syncretized in later traditions.
-Both were worshipped as Magna Mater (Great Mother) figures, celebrated with ecstatic rites, drumming, and processions.
+Both were worshiped as Magna Mater (Great Mother) figures, celebrated with ecstatic rites, drumming, and processions.
 In Greece, her cult centers included Crete, Athens, and the Peloponnese, where she was honored alongside her children.

 Though less prominent in later myths after the Olympians' rise, Rhea remained a symbol of maternal power and the enduring force of nature.
 Her legacy endured as the quiet architect of Zeus's victory, ensuring the cosmic order that defined Greek mythology.